canonical/open-documentation-academy/getting-started/troubleshooting.md

     ```shell
     wsl.exe --update
     ```
-    The next step is to set the default WSL version to version 2.
-Use this command:
+    Then set the default WSL version to version 2:
     ```shell
     wsl --set-default-version 2
     ```